lh70/s-connect-python/README.md

 Examples on how to start the framework are the vfinal/run-desktop-worker.py and the vfinal/run-micropython-worker.py.
 The vfinal/run-micropython-worker.py script must be run on the esp32 with for
 example: mpremote run vfinal/run-micropython-worker.py
-## v1 - v3
-These folders contain old framework code that is probably not runnable anymore.
 ## vfinal
 Contains code to start the framework and utility scripts for the case study
 ### vfinal/case_studies